enesgrahovac/chat-with-youtube/readme.md

 - [X] Ability to close/ open the chat panel
 - [X] Style the chat panel
 - [X] Enable AI responses
+- [ ] Add pre-defined prompts to select from
+- [ ] AI generate prompts in the chat
+- [ ] Add a button for "copilot" in next to the other video buttons
+- [ ] Put the chat in the HTML instead of hovering on the page

 # 30 minute intentions: